 Robertson dropped out of school at 16 to pursue a life in music.
 After playing with some local groups, he went to work for rockabilly artist Ronnie Hawkins as part of his backup band, the Hawks.
 Hawkins recorded two early tracks by Robertson—"Hey Boba Lu" and "Someone Like You."
 Touring extensively with Hawkins, Robertson eventually branched out with some of the other Hawks: drummer Levon Helm, bassist Rick Danko, pianist Richard Manuel and organist Garth Hudson.
 They played as Levon & the Hawks for a time.

-Robertson and his Hawks bandmates joined Bob Dylan for his first electric tour in 1964, which drew mostly negative reactions from Dylan's acoustic-folk fans.
-Helm left the band for a time, but he later rejoined Robertson and the rest of group who were staying near Woodstock, New York, while Dylan recuperated from a motorcycle accident.
+Robertson and his Hawks bandmates joined Bob Dylan for his first electric tour in the mid-1960s, which drew mostly negative reactions from Dylan's acoustic-folk fans.
+Helm left the band for a time, but he later rejoined Robertson and the rest of group near Woodstock, New York, while Dylan recuperated from a motorcycle accident.
 Living in a pink house in West Saugerties, Robertson and the others began working on some songs together.